Book Review: A book for girls about puberty and growing up.

 My Body, My Self for Girls was written by Lynda Madaras and her daughter Area Madaras.
 It is a puberty book for girls that also includes activities that can be completed by your child (either alone or with a parent).

-The book, My Body, My Self for Girls by Lynda Madaras, was first published in 1993 and the latest version, this one, was updated in 2007.
+This book was first published in 1993 and the latest version, this one, was updated in 2007.
 So the book is currently about ten years old.
 This isn’t exactly old, as not a lot has really changed in the last decade.

 If you look at the actual index of the book, you will see that it includes content that is just about puberty.
 Because the book has been written with the younger tween and teen in mind, it focuses just on puberty ie sex isn’t really talked about.